Toddler sippy cups recalled for lead-poisoning risk: Try these safe alternatives

 What you need to know: This small cup is perfect for holding “treat” drinks, such as high-sugar juices.

-What you’ll love: The straw is weighted so your child can drink from it at weird angles, such as when laying on their side.
+What you’ll love: The straw is weighted, so your child can drink from it at weird angles, such as when lying on their side.
 It also has a flip-top lid to protect the straw when they aren’t drinking.
 It holds 6 fluid ounces.

 What you should consider: Some parents reported their children struggling to suck out the liquid through the straw.